Louisiana Purchase Exposition gold dollar: Background

 Much of the area near the Mississippi River was explored by French explorers in the 17th and 18th centuries.
 In 1682, René-Robert Cavelier, Sieur de La Salle, claimed the entire area drained by the river for France, naming it Louisiana for Louis XIV.
 Although most French territory in the Western Hemisphere was lost in the French and Indian War (1756–1763), the Mississippi basin did not pass to the victors in that war (primarily the British) as it had been secretly transferred to Spain by the 1762 Treaty of Fontainebleau.

 Napoleon came to power in 1799.
 Dreaming of a renewed French empire, he secured the return of the Louisiana territory from Spain via the Third Treaty of San Ildefonso the following year, and through other agreements.
 These pacts were initially secret, and newly inaugurated American President Thomas Jefferson learned of them in 1801.
-Fearing that the port of New Orleans would be closed to American shipping, he sent former Virginia senator James Monroe to France to assist American Minister Robert Livingston in purchasing the lower Mississippi; Congress appropriated $2 million for the purpose.
+Fearing that the port of New Orleans would be closed to American shipping, he sent former Virginia senator James Monroe to France to assist American Minister Robert R. Livingston in purchasing the lower Mississippi; Congress appropriated $2 million for the purpose.